Macky Sall: Human rights

 Sall claims to be a supporter of women's rights.

 Sall has defended the country's laws on homosexuality, saying Senegal is not yet ready to decriminalise homosexuality (despite an urge to do so by many world leaders, especially former Canadian Prime Minister Justin Trudeau and former U.S President Barack Obama), while insisting he and the Senegalese people are tolerant and not homophobic.

 Sall's popularity in Senegal has steadily decreased since the protest of March 2021.
 He has incarcerated more than 500 people from the opposition.

 Senegalese opposition leader Ousmane Sonko was arrested again in July 2023, with his political party being dissolved by the Ministry of Interior and Public Security.

 Religion

-Sall is a Muslim.
+Sall is a Muslim who follows the Maliki school.
 He supports religious freedom and has met Pope Francis.

 Sall opposes jihad and "excessive forms of Islam" and supports "tolerant Islam".

 Personal life

 Sall is married to Marème Faye Sall and has three children; two sons and one daughter.

 Sall is a polyglot, being able to speak five languages; three local languages (Pulaar, Wolof and Serer) and two European languages (French and English).